When I started making music, the biggest challenge was finding good music production resources to improve my craft.

 It’s commonly said that producers don’t read books.

 Well, that’s fine.
 But if you’re one of these producers, you’re missing out.

 Books are helpful, they can change your life, and they can also change the way you approach creativity and music production.

 Here are my top 5 must-read books for producers, followed by extras.

 The Producer’s Guide to Workflow & Creativity by Sam Matla – Learn how to crush writer’s block, develop creative habits, and become a more productive producer.
 Read by thousands of producers over the years.
 (Free to download).

 Deep Work by Cal Newport – Most producers work in a constant state of distraction.
-They can’t focus.
+Because they can’t focus.
 They’re doing shallow work.
 The result?
-Well, there’s no results.
+Well, there are no results.
 Because you need Deep Work to really get them.
 10/10 book.
 Read it.

 Peak by Anders Ericsson and Robert Pool – Worried that you’re not talented enough?
 Forget it.
 Talent isn’t a real thing, and Ericsson explains why (from a scientific perspective) in this book.
 He also teaches you how to do deliberate practice (which, if applied properly, will put you ahead of 95% of other producers in the game).